qingkaikong/3DFNO_GCS/README.md

 ## Fourier Neural Operator (FNO) on Lassen

 This repo contains code to train/test FNO (U-NO) on [LLNL's Lassen](https://hpc.llnl.gov/hardware/compute-platforms/lassen) with distributed training.
-This is the main code used in the paper Multi-fidelity Fourier Neural Operator for Fast Modeling of Large-Scale Geological Carbon Storage in Journal of Hydrology [arXiv version](https://arxiv.org/abs/2308.09113).
+This is the main code used in the paper Multi-fidelity Fourier Neural Operator for Fast Modeling of Large-Scale Geological Carbon Storage in the Journal of Hydrology [arXiv version](https://arxiv.org/abs/2308.09113).

 ### [Running the code](#running)